27.5 Vs 29 Inches Wheels: Difference Between Wheel Size

 Maneuverability

 When choosing between 27.5-inch vs 29-inch wheels, you also have to consider their maneuverability.
 The 27.5-inch wheels are more maneuverable than the 29-inch wheels.
 This is because the 29-inch wheel is larger, making it hard to handle when making tight turns.
-The 29-inch bike also has a longer frame that is much more flexible, adding the challenges when tackling tight corners.
+The 29-inch bike also has a longer frame that is much more flexible, adding challenges when tackling tight corners.

 Therefore the 27.5-inch wheel is a good pick if you like riding on tight and twisty terrains, which makes you enjoy the snappy feel.
 However, the 29 inches are good if you intend to cycle on a bumpy trail with more obstacles since it enables you to conquer them instead of looking at how to maneuver around them.